Citi Premier® Card

 The Citi PremierSM Card is a travel rewards credit card with a $95 annual fee and an expansive loyalty program that lets you redeem for general merchandise, gift cards, cash back, and travel, including airline tickets and hotel stays.
 Most redemptions occur through Citi’s ThankYou® portal, but you can also use your accumulated ThankYou points to make purchases with partner vendors such as Amazon.com and LiveNation.

 Premier is comparable to a number of other cash back and travel rewards cards with annual fees, including the Chase Sapphire Preferred Card ($95 annual fee), Capital One Venture Rewards Card ($95 annual fee), and various airline- and hotel-branded cards, such as American Express Gold Delta SkyMiles ($95 annual fee).

 When you spend at least $4,000 within the first 3 months of account opening, you get 60,000 bonus points.
-That’s worth up to $750 when redeemed for airfare with any airline at Citi’s ThankYou® portal.
+That’s worth $600 when redeemed for travel through Citi’s ThankYou® portal.